UFC Ring Girl Brittney Palmer Flaunts Curves In Sheer Black Fringed Top In Happy Halloween Instagram Post

 “You can come and scare me anytime, absolutely gorgeous xx,” replied a third.

-“Hey, wishing you a very happy Halloween… You look stunning in the pictures,” a fourth fan wrote, including multiple fire and heart eye emoji.
+“Hey, wishing you a very happy Halloween… You look stunning in the pictures,” a fourth fan wrote, including multiple fire and heart-eye emoji.

-The Inquisitr previously reported that Palmer posed in her art studio and teased her followers by unbuttoning her button fly jeans.
+The Inquisitr previously reported that Palmer posed in her art studio in an earlier post and teased her followers by unbuttoning her button fly jeans.

 Delivered To Your INBOX